difference between older and elder

 In conclusion, while “older” and “elder” may sound similar, they have distinctive meanings.
 “Older” refers to age, while “elder” refers to seniority in a group.
 Ensure that you use the right word to avoid confusing or misleading your readers.

-See also difference between malt and milk shake
+See also difference between mineral and ore

 Table difference between older and elder